 The pooled calibration strategy involves calibrating all parameters of the model domain simultaneously against multiple streamflow gages within the watershed.
 This approach aims at looking for suitable parameters that are able to produce satisfactory model results at all gaging stations in a single implementation of GA optimization.
 That is, the GA searches the entire parameter space at once to maximize the average NSE across all sites.
 This operational feature reduces the processing time spent on the GA implementation compared to the stepwise calibration strategy.
-To identify the better of the two multisite calibration approaches, the comparison focused on their ability to predict streamflow and calibration uncertainties at two interior site gages (Kama and Asmar) that were assumed to be ungaged (Figure S1), as well as for validation data at the basin outlet.
+To identify the better of the two multisite calibration approaches, the comparison focused on their ability to predict streamflow and calibration uncertainties at two interior site gages (Kama and Asmar) that were assumed to be ungaged (Figure 5), as well as for validation data at the basin outlet.

+It is important to note that the evaluation of these multisite calibration strategies is somewhat weakened because of the lack of overlapping data periods among most of the stations (Figure 2).
+This drawback prevents the calibration methods from accounting for simultaneous information from different tributaries, which, if available, would better enable the calibration methods to account for heterogeneity of hydrological processes across the sub-basins.

 Increased Parameter Complexity

 In the second experiment, the better of the two approaches (step-wise or pooled) identified in the first experiment is further tested with respect to the three different levels of parameter complexity.
 In addition to the semi-distributed parameter formulation considered in the first experiment, lumped and fully-distributed parameter formulations are calibrated for the selected approach to investigate the gain or loss arising from different levels of parameter complexity.
 Since the hydrologic model HYMOD employed in this study involves 15 parameters, the lumped version of the HYMOD_DS contains a single, 15-member parameter set applied to all model grid cells.
 The semi-distributed conceptualization of HYMOD_DS contains a single parameter set for each sub-basin, totaling 75 parameters.
 In the distributed parameterization the number of parameters increases dramatically.
 With 160 0.25o grid cells, the number of parameters requiring calibration reaches 2,400.
 As the number of parameters increase across the parameterization schemes, calibration becomes increasingly computationally expensive.
 The number of model runs used in the GA optimization algorithm for the lumped, semi-distributed, and distributed parameterization schemes are 15,000 (150 populations × 100 generations), 75,000 (750 × 100), and 480,000 (2400 × 200), respectively.
 These population/generation sizes were supported using convergence tests for each calibration.
 Again, 50 separate GA optimizations were used to explore calibration uncertainties for each parameterization scheme.
 To give a sense of the computational burden of this experiment, we note that 50 trials of the HYMOD_DS calibration under the distributed conceptualization required 1,000 processors over 7 days on the MGHPCC system.